 11. Product/sales sheets

-One-pagers are useful in both physical and digital marketing realms, so they should definitely be part of your collateral playbook.
-They’re immediately recognizable by prospects, applicable to internal discussions and quickly disseminable by sales teams.
+One-pagers, sometimes called a “sell sheet,” are useful in both physical and digital marketing realms, so they should definitely be part of your collateral playbook.
+They’re immediately recognizable by prospects, applicable to internal discussions and can be quickly disseminated by sales teams.

 12. Partnership logos

 Your logo is important, but sometimes the logos of your business partners and affiliates are even more important to those becoming aware of your brand for the first time.
 You don’t need to do any design work yourself; just ask your partners for a hi-res .jpeg of their logos and you can stick them on your marketing collateral to really add authority and emphasis to your messaging.

 Newsletters are the linchpins of email marketing.
 Think of them as your digital magazines, the way you stay in contact with email subscribers.
 Include graphical components like images, CTAs and border formatting along with a few clickable hyperlinks to your blogs or gated assets.

 Custom doesn’t have to imply one-off or ad hoc.
 You can create a graphics template with your brand colors and drop in new text as you see fit, depending on your current and upcoming marketing campaigns.
 Custom imagery does a lot more for brand awareness than tired stock photos.